sidchop/carpetplotR/README.md

         -i IMAGE, --image=IMAGE
             image device to use: "jpeg" [Default], png or tiff

+        -c COLOURPALETTE, --colourpalette=COLOURPALETTE
+            Colour palette used for the carpet plot.
+Entered as individual colors (either name or hex) which are combined into a continuous scale, e.g. "black, white" [Default]

         -l LIMITS, --limits=LIMITS
             [Optional] a sets a +upper and -lower z-score limit on the color bar.
 Default = 1.2.
 Stops outliers dominating colour scale